 - Fantastic Racism: What the problem was in the first place, and certain species are still disregarded by others even within bases.

-- The Fourth Wall Will Not Protect You: Secret bases, memory erasure, clone replacements: the issue is not 'this could be happening around you without you knowing' so much as 'this could have happened to you without you knowing'.
+- From Beyond the Fourth Wall/ The Fourth Wall Will Not Protect You: Secret bases, memory erasure, clone replacements: the issue is not 'this could be happening around you without you knowing' so much as 'this could have happened to you without you knowing'.
 See Direct Line to the Author.

 - Genre Savvy: A certain amount of knowledge of the common cliches of the group is practically required to avoid your story becoming what's known as a Clone Fic (a story that just clones the original series with no real ideas of its own).